 Researchers at the National Institute of Standards and Technology (NIST) wanted to test that theory on an even smaller scale at just a one-foot difference.
 They used atomic clocks that “tick” as a single aluminum ion vibrates between two energy levels over one million billion times per second.
 When they raised one clock one-third of a meter (about one foot) above the other, the higher one ran at a slightly faster rate because it experienced a smaller gravitational force.

 So if time moves faster at a difference of only a foot, it definitely goes faster at the height difference between your head and your feet, making your head the “oldest” part of your body.

 Again, this aging doesn’t make any substantial impact on human appearance—we probably would have noticed by now if it did—although NIST believes the discovery could have practical applications in fields like geophysics.
-If you’re still concerned about your face getting older, try adopting these everyday habits that can make you look years younger.
+Next, check out these 50 everyday habits that can make you look years younger.